bhj/KaraokeEternal/docs/index.md

 # Karaoke Forever

 Host awesome karaoke parties where everyone can find and queue songs from their phone's web browser.
-Supports [MP3+G](https://en.wikipedia.org/wiki/MP3%2BG) (mp3+cdg) and mp4 video files.
-No internet connection required.
+The player is also browser-based and supports [MP3+G](https://en.wikipedia.org/wiki/MP3%2BG) (mp3+cdg) and mp4 video files.
+No internet connection required; data stays on your server on your local network.

 **Note:** Karaoke Forever does not handle audio *input* since there is a wide variety of possible setups.
-It's recommended to use a low-latency audio interface with at least two microphones that will be mixed with Karaoke Forever's output.
+It's recommended to use a low-latency audio interface with at least two microphones that will be mixed with the player's output.

 Please get started with [the documentation](https://www.karaoke-forever.com/docs).
 Packaged downloads are coming soon.